Mihai Ralea: Debut as theoretician

 For the next two years, Ralea diversified his qualifications with the goal of obtaining employment in his main field.
 He published the tract Formația ideii de personalitate ("How the Notion of Personality Is Formed"), noted as a pioneering introduction to behavioural genetics.
 On January 1, 1926, following good referrals from Petrovici (and despite the preference of psychology students, who favored C. Fedeleș), Ralea was appointed Professor of Psychology and Aesthetics at the University of Iași.
+As noted by historian Adrian Neculau, his victory showed that no one in Iași could stand up to Poporanists' "power strategy".
 Ralea soon became one of Viața Românească's ideologues and polemicists, as well as architect of its satire column, Miscellanea (alongside Suchianu and, initially, George Topîrceanu).
 By 1925, he was also regularly featured in the left-wing daily Adevărul, and its cultural supplement, Adevărul Literar și Artistic.
 His essays were taken up by other cultural magazines throughout Romania, including Kalende of Pitești and Minerva of Iași.
 In 1927, when Ralea published his Contribuțiuni la știința societății ("Contributions to Social Science") and Introducere în sociologie ("Companion to Sociology"), Gusti's Social Institute had Ralea as a guest speaker, with a lecture on "Social Education".
 At around that time, with Gusti as president of the Broadcasting Company, Ralea became a frequent presence on the radio.

 In his columns and essays, Ralea defended Ibrăileanu's "national specificity" against criticism from the new-wave modernists at Sburătorul.
 Eugen Lovinescu, the modernist ideologue, had reconnected with 19th-century classical liberalism, rejecting Poporanism as a nationalist, culturally isolationist, and socializing phenomenon.
 Lovinescu and Ralea denounced each other's politics as reactionary.
 Ralea opined that Poporanist ideas were still culturally relevant, and not in fact isolationist, since they provided a recipe for "originality"; as he put it, "national specificity" had become inevitable.
 The conflict was not just political: Ralea also objected to modernist aesthetics, from the pure poetry cultivated by Sburătorul to the more radical Constructivism of Contimporanul magazine.